Product

 Step 3: The Story Board

-Think of the storyboard as a UI mockup of an input form with a submit button that the actor fills out and submits.
-In automated steps, imagine it as a robot filling out the form and pressing the submit button.
+For each event we'll create a UI mockup of an input form that the actor fills out and submits.
+If an event is an automated step, imagine it as a robot filling out the form and pressing a submit button.

 Step 4: Identify Inputs